ammar-farooqi/ammar-farooqi/README.md

 - 👋 Hi, I’m @ammar-farooqi
 - 👀 I’m interested in innovative technologies
-- 🌱 I’m currently learning ..
+- 🌱 I’m currently learning literally everything but currently focusing on CI/CD
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on anything interesting
-- 📫 How to reach me ...
+- 📫 Email me at ammar.farooqi@maqsoodlabs.com

 <!---
 ammar-farooqi/ammar-farooqi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.